How to Transition to Crib Sleep From Bed-Sharing (with zero judgement)

 What do you want naps, evenings, and nights to look like for your family?

-• Do you want a predictable day time and night sleep rhythm?
+Do you want a predictable daytime and nighttime sleep rhythm?

 Before any crib transition begins, it helps to align your baby’s sleep schedule and their internal body clock.

-• Create a bedtime routine that suits your child’s sensory profile.
-Maybe it’s a warm bath, a dim room, gentle massage, a few lullabies, and a goodnight phrase.
+Create a bedtime routine that suits your child’s sensory profile.
+Maybe it’s a warm bath, a dim room, a gentle massage, a few lullabies, and a goodnight phrase.
 The key is consistency.

 The goal here is to optimize sleep before changing the settling support.
 Once these rhythms are solid, then we can start the transition to the crib.